Must-Read Magical Realism Books for Christmas

 The Book Girls Say…

 There is a Hallmark movie adaptation of this book by the same title.
-Check your local listings to see if it’s airing this year, or stream the movie anytime via Amazon Prime.
+Check your local listings to see if it’s airing this year, or stream the movie anytime via Amazon Prime (availability may change).

 Can’t get enough seasonal reading?
 Neither can we!
-We have a brand new self-paced Christmas reading challenge just for you.
-To make it easy and fun, we include highly-rated book recommendations for each of the Christmas reading prompts.
+We have a self-paced Christmas reading challenge just for you.
+To make it easy and fun, we include highly rated book recommendations for each Christmas reading prompt.